gnosischain/documentation/docs/bridges/tutorials/using-omnibridge/bnb-chain.md

 # BNB Chain

 :::danger
-BSC<->GC has been deprecated on Omnibridge UI.
+BSC to GC has been deprecated on Omnibridge UI.
 This page provides a way for user to bridge token back to "original" chain, where the canonical token contract is deployed.
 :::
 | Contract| Address|
 |---|---|